jerryhgladinet/docs/install/source/chapter08.rst

 .. image:: _static/image042.png

-You will see download page.
+You will see the downloads page.

 .. image:: _static/image043.png